 Here are our Top Ten Tips for selling your Home in Hawaii (in no particular order of importance.)

 The entrance to your home is a crucial part of the sale.
-If you have a rust bike next to the door with a half dead plant, it matter how nice it is inside.
+If you have a rusted bike next to the door with a half-dead plant, it matters how nice it is inside.
 Put extra time into dressing up the front door and foyer of the house, but don’t over clutter it.
 Fresh flowers, vibrant plants, and attractive furniture will help make a great first impression.

 Fix items that are easy and cheap to fix.